4 Places to Visit near Rome

 4. The Catacombs of Rome

-Because of this, you will find an immense amount of early Christian symbolism and art, such as the Chrismon, the monogram of Christ, the Alpha and Omega, and the Icthus, all elements that were part of the secret code of this early persecuted cult.
+Because of this, you will find an immense amount of early Christian symbolism and art, such as the Chrismon, the monogram of Christ, the Alpha and Omega, and the icthus, all elements that were part of the secret code of this early persecuted cult.

-You are particularly interested in Christian history or want to literally visit Rome from top to bottom.
+If you are particularly interested in Christian history or want to literally visit Rome from top to bottom.

-Tips for excursions to the surroundings of Rome
+Tips for excursions around Rome